It's time to stick up for journalism.

 This race-to-the-bottom mentality could turn us into a nation of Detroits.

-Take this ominous recent article from the Wisconsin Reporter, part of a network of rightwing state government news outfits funded by the conservative Franklin Center for Government and Public
+Take this ominous recent article from the Wisconsin Reporter, part of a network of rightwing state government news outfits funded by the conservative Franklin Center for Government and Public Integrity.

 The article, headlined "Public Workers Haul in Millions." appeared about a week before Detroit went belly-up.